czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Evoke feelings**

-How many times have you been moved by a headline?
+How many times have you been moved by a good headline?
 Were you able to stop yourself from clicking on it?

 When you bring out strong feelings using your writing.
 Your readers feel inspired to take action like sharing your information with others.

 ## **Motivate**